BigSoftVideo/DOTEbase/scope.md

 ### Canvas

 The [Canvas](canvas.md) operates at the level of one selected DOTEspace.
-Each DOTEspace has one Canvas assigned to it.
+Each DOTEspace has one and only one Canvas assigned to it.

 ### Export/Import

 [Export and Import](export.md) of only one selected DOTEspace at a time is allowed.
-Clip Collections can be included in the export, but only Collections that contain Clips in the exported DOTEspace will be included.
+Clip Collections can be included in the export, but only Clips in the exported DOTEspace will be included in those exported Clip Collections.

 ### Tag Manager

-The [Tag Manager](tags.md#tag-manager) can display and edit Tags in different scopes, eg. Local, DOTEspace, selected DOTEspace and All DOTEspaces.
+The [Tag Manager](tags.md#tag-manager) can display and edit Tags with different scopes, eg. Local, DOTEspace, selected DOTEspace(s) and All DOTEspaces.

 ### Colour Swatch Manager